rachelriv/cmsi386/homework3/README.md

 `undefined`.
 This throws a `TypeError` because you cannot invoke the function `forEach` on `undefined`.

 Again, Python assumes that each physical line corresponds to a logical line (see answer 2a).
-Thus, the second newline <em>would</em> end the declaration/initialization of `a`.
+Thus, the second newline _would_ end the declaration/initialization of `a`.

 (d)